DBProductions/grunt-sample/README.md

 grunt --verbose
 ```

-To diplay the results, the following Plugins are useful.
+For diplaying the results, following Plugins are useful.
 * Checkstyle Plug-in
 * Cobertura Plugin